Ideamaxwu/biggy/release_src/README.md

 # changes

 * //put BusKeeper, JetBrain into InstanceBDMS
-* put addEngine into ConfChain
+* //put addEngine into ConfChain
 * concrete HeartBeat
 * concrete NettyNet
 * //delete or reconstruct Inception package, or move it into CliClient